russell-mcdaniel/cities-skylines-monitor/README.md

 # Cities: Skylines Insights

-Gain insights from game activity in Cities: Skylines.
+Gain insights from gameplay in Cities: Skylines.